ebursztein/sitefab/documentation/post_template.md

 Title: {{ meta.title }}
 ```

+### commonly available meta

+While most variables are optional, usually the frontmatter contains a few common variables:
+- *meta.title* : title of the page
+- *meta.language*: language of the page

 ## TOC

 Getting the table of content (toc) and list the section of the page in the template: